 - Are you ready to proactively change your mindset with daily practice?

-Recognizing we are all human and are not perfectly 100% healed human beings, if you answered Yes to any of these questions, you may be ready for coaching and could consider interviewing certified coaches to partner with.
+If you answered Yes to any of these questions, you may be ready for coaching and could consider interviewing certified coaches to partner with.

 You’re not going to know if you need counseling or coaching until you try a few on for size.
 So it’s being open to whichever one you feel like is calling you the most.